Europe·Latvia·Updated May 3, 2026

 What scams target tourists in Riga?

-The most frequently reported tourist scams in Riga are Nightlife Bar Overcharging Scam, Drink Spiking in Old Town Clubs, ATM Skimming and Card Fraud, with 5 classified as high severity.
+The most frequently reported tourist scams in Riga are Nightlife Bar Overcharging Scam, Stag Party Bar Tab Inflation, Drink Spiking in Old Town Clubs, with 3 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Mykonos and Barcelona.
+Similar patterns are also documented in Hamburg and Marseille.

 Are taxis safe in Riga?